hernanmd/MetacelloFileDownload/README.md

 # MetacelloFileDownload

-Add helper methods to download resources in Baseline or Metacello Configurations (Pharo Smalltalk)
+Add helper methods to download resources in Baseline or Metacello Configurations in Pharo Smalltalk.
+The files that you specify will be downloaded and uncompressed without need to write any code.

 # Installation